sixeyed/dak4.net/slides/sections/metrics-application.md

 The message handlers use the same `prometheus-net` NuGet package, but they explicitly record app metrics.

-You can see this in the [QueueWorker.cs](./src/SignUp.MessageHandlers.SaveProspectCore/Workers\QueueWorker.cs) file for the save handler, and the [QueueWorker.cs](./src/SignUp.MessageHandlers.IndexProspect/Workers/QueueWorker.cs) file for the index handler.
+You can see this in the [QueueWorker.cs](./src/SignUp.MessageHandlers.SaveProspectCore/Workers/QueueWorker.cs) file for the save handler, and the [QueueWorker.cs](./src/SignUp.MessageHandlers.IndexProspect/Workers/QueueWorker.cs) file for the index handler.

-> `prometheus-net` is a .NET Standard library, so you can use it from .NET Framework and .NET Core apps.
+> `prometheus-net` is a .NET Standard library, so you can use it from .NET Framework and .NET Core apps

 ---